MSRevive/msr-documentation/docs/Game-Wiki-Articles/player-stats.md

 ## **Overview**

-There are currently eight skills in Master Sword: Continued, each with varying amounts and types of sub-skills, as well as abilities.
+There are currently eight skills in Master Sword: Rebirth, each with varying amounts and types of sub-skills, as well as abilities.

 === "Swordsmanship"

-    Swordsmanship is the first skill listed in the Character Info window in Master Sword: Continued.
+    Swordsmanship is the first skill listed in the Character Info window in Master Sword: Rebirth.
 There are unique one-handed and two-handed swords alike.
 Some of the hardest weapons to obtain, like the [[Unholy Blade]], also exist as swords.
 Swords can also have abilities that allow the user to cast spells, provided that they have the skill.
 A few one-handed swords can be swung in different ways depending on your movements, which affects accuracy and damage.
 Some two-handed swords are capable of blocking some damage.
 The Blood Blades are the only swords that provide a matched set bonus, which allows the user to block.

     __Strong Hit__